bignerdranch/iOS8Demos/Interactive/InteractiveBlog.md

 ![Playground Package Contents](playgroundPackageContents.png)

-Notice that you have three types of files, and two directions.
+Notice that you have three types of files, and two directories.
 For files, you have: 1) `contents.xcplayground`, 2) a number of `.swift` files, and 3) a `timeline.xctimeline`.
 The first is a sort of manifest file that tells the `Playground` how to display and organize its content; I will discuss this file in greater detail in the next section.
-The second set of file types contain the actual Swift code that is executed in the `Playground`.
-Last, the third sort of file describes the timeline feature displayed in the Assistant Editor.
+The second set of file types contains the actual Swift code that is executed in the `Playground`.
+Third, the `timeline.xctimeline` file describes the timeline feature displayed in the Assistant Editor.

 For directories, the `Balloons.playground` file has "Documentation" and "Resources".
 Clicking on this first folder reveals that it contains a number of `.html` files and one `.css` file.
-The lesson to be learned here is that the "Documentation" folder holds all of the textual content of the `Playground` described as a series of web pages.
+The "Documentation" folder holds all of the textual content of the `Playground` described as a series of web pages.
 The CSS file defines the `Playground's` styling of these pages.
 Finally, the "Resources" folder contains all of the external assets that the `Playground` uses to render the game's content.

 Now that you have seen the hidden secrets of the Swift `Playground`, let's make our own interactive document.